-Interpretation of Notice of the Ministry of Industry and Information Technology on the Record-filing of Mobile Internet Apps
+How to Obtain a Mobile App Filing

 If the materials are incomplete or inaccurate, the provincial-level Communication Administration Bureau will reject the filing and will provide reasons for the decision.

-Furthermore, the app developer should display their app filing number clearly inside their app.
+Once the app filing has been obtained, the app developer must display their app filing number clearly inside their app.

-The App Filing Notice provides a transition period of 10 months for app filing work.
-From September 1st, 2023 to March 31st, 2024, apps that were conducting business before the publication of the App Filing Notice should complete filing procedures with the provincial-level Communication Administration Bureau in their place of residence.
+The App Filing Notice provides a transition period for the app filing to be obtained.
+From September 1st, 2023 to March 31st, 2024, apps that were conducting business in China before the publication of the App Filing Notice should complete filing procedures with the provincial-level Communication Administration Bureau in their place of residence.
 From April 1st, 2024 to June 30th, 2024, the telecommunications regulatory authorities will organize supervision and inspection of the app filing status, and will take legal measures to deal with apps that have not completed filing procedures.

-For apps that plan to start operating after the publication of the App Filing Notice, filing procedures must be completed before official operation.
+For apps that plan to start operating after the publication of the App Filing Notice, filing procedures must be completed before the app can be published in China.

 In the absence of special circumstances, the application filing is valid indefinitely.